 Cole gives the uptempo jazz greats a new facade as well with songs like “Never Will I Marry, ” Nice Work If You Can Get It,” and “You Hit the Spot.”
 These songs show Cole’s skilled vocal technique and her accomplished talent as an arranger.
 Not to mention her pitch-perfect melancholy tones on the great standards like “You’ve Changed” and “Autumn Leaves.”

 The greatest feat of this album is how it portrays Jazz music.
 All of Cole’s vocals are Jazz in style and soul.
 Jazz doesn’t belong to a certain instrument or vocal method, it belongs to the approach and deliverance of a song.
 Jazz encapsulates love, heartbreak, and justice in its purest forms.

 Cole then adds a second element to this album.
 Early in this article, I mentioned how the album feels “rootsy,” but I want to go a step further.
 This album echoes the foundation of music as a whole.
 It goes down to the very roots that hold music upright today.
 This album not only covers some of the best songs ever written, but it is also a tribute to the great musicians that have shaped modern music.

 Inherently, I know Cole collaborated, discussed, and had multiple outside influences, but in the end, she was the sole producer of this album.
 The framework began in her mind, while others added color, yet she filled in the final details.
 This album is a testament that Paula Cole is a master at the art of music.

-The way Paula Cole weaves the themes of heartbreak, injustice, love, happiness, and sorrow seamlessly on one album is incredible.
-The album is so relevant it’s uncanny, yet so nostalgic it’s reverent.
+The way Paula Cole weaves the themes of heartbreak, injustice, love, happiness, and sorrow seamlessly on one album through Jazz is incredible.
+This album is so relevant it’s uncanny, yet so nostalgic it’s reverent.

 Check out her Twitter here.